dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/getting-started/living-system.md

 ## Consistency

 One of the main goals for Eufemia is to give the user consistency during the user journey.
-Consistency will be experienced in many ways, like receptive patterns, state interactions, navigation logics, color usage and accessibility.
+Consistency will be experienced in many ways, like receptive extensions, state interactions, navigation logics, color usage and accessibility.

 ## Single source of truth